How to Grow Kale Plants

 cabbage.
 They do not form a large, round head.
 Kale is most popular in the

-Some varieties of Kale are used in flower gardens, as they make colorful
+Some varieties of Kale are used in flower gardens.
+Flowering Kale is a colorful

 Despite being easier to grow than regular cabbage, why are very few gardeners